 Note: It will take few minutes to propagate properly.

-In the above guide, we have learned how to easily setup WordPress Multisite.
-I Hope you enjoyed reading it and you are now fully aware on how you can integrate WordPress Multisite effectively!
+In the above guide, we have learned how to easily set up WordPress Multisite.
+I Hope you enjoyed reading it and you are now fully aware of how you can integrate WordPress Multisite effectively!

 Add your websites to Multisite network and tell us how is it beneficial for you and your clients.